 - Twice as many 8th graders reported using an e-cigarette in the past 30 days, compared to the 2016 MSS.

-Far too many struggling teens in Minnesota are not getting the help they need, indicating a lack of treatment centers in Minneapolis and other parts of the state.
-The 2021 MHA rankings showed that 55.4 percent of Minnesota youth with major depression did not have access to mental healthcare in 2020—an increase of 8 percent without care from the prior year.
+Far too many struggling teens in Minnesota are not getting the help they need, indicating a lack of treatment centers in Minnesota and other parts of the state.
+The 2021 MHA rankings showed that 55.4 percent of Minnesota youth with major depression did not have access to mental healthcare.

-That’s a slightly lower number than the national average: A discouraging 59 percent of US teens didn’t receive any treatment for depression in 2020, according to the MHA rankings.
-And it means that 32,000 teens in Minnesota received no care at all for their depression.
-Furthermore, even though most youth in the state had insurance plans that covered Minnesota mental health services, only a third of the state’s teens with depression received any type of consistent treatment.
+That’s a slightly better number than the national average: A discouraging 59.6 percent of US teens didn’t receive any treatment for depression in the last year, according to the MHA rankings.
+However, it still means that 32,000 teens in Minnesota received no care at all for their depression.
+Furthermore, even though most youth in the state had insurance plans that would have covered treatment centers in Minnesota, only a third of the state’s teens with depression received any type of consistent treatment.

-The lack of access to rural or Minneapolis rehabilitation centers or other treatment providers is a problem that has been acknowledged by the state’s mental health experts.
+The lack of access to residential treatment centers for teens in Minnesota or other treatment providers is a problem that has been acknowledged by the state’s mental health experts.
 Dr. Joshua Stein, president of the Minnesota Society of Child and Adolescent Psychiatry, says that the state faces two specific issues in delivering mental healthcare.
 One is the difficulty creating “a good prevention model” to help identify individuals’ mental health issues before they reach a crisis point.
 The other is the shortage of care providers.
 “In rural Minnesota, this is an incredible issue,” Stein said.
+The situation is similar, if not worse, when it comes to Midwest mental health services in surrounding states.

-At the highest-quality teen rehabilitation centers, the clinical model of care addresses the underlying causes of mental health and co-occurring disorders, not just the behavioral symptoms.
+Newport Academy is addressing the lack of Midwest behavioral health services with our new residential treatment centers for teens in Minnesota, which includes separate facilities for females and males.
+Our clinical model of care addresses the underlying causes of mental health and co-occurring disorders, not just the behavioral symptoms.
 Therefore, teens work with credentialed behavioral healthcare experts to heal the trauma and attachment wounds that catalyze anxiety, depression, and maladaptive behaviors like substance abuse, self-harm, and eating disorders.

-The Most Important Components of Teen Rehabilitation and Mental Healthcare
+The Most Important Components of Mental Healthcare at Newport Academy

-In a residential treatment center that provides specialized care for adolescents, each teen has a tailored treatment plan, with clear goals and measureable outcomes.
+In our residential treatment center Minnesota, each teen has a tailored treatment plan, with clear goals and measurable outcomes.
 Moreover, the plan includes a variety of evidence-based clinical and experiential modalities.
 Because every teen responds differently to different therapeutic approaches, it may take time to find the ones that are most effective for them.
-Ideally, a Minneapolis rehabilitation center will give teens the opportunity to experience a wide range of modalities, including:
+Our approach gives adolescents the opportunity to experience a wide range of modalities, including:

 - Cognitive Behavioral Therapy